gmcmacran/microsoftLTR/README.md

 ## Results

-Data shaping was the major hurdle for this project.
 Model training is made easy by LightGPM.
-For ranking the major changes are using LGBMRanker and setting the objective to “rank_xendcg”.
+For ranking the major changes are calling LGBMRanker and setting the objective to “rank_xendcg”.
 Without much tuning, the model had a NCDG of .58 for top 5 scores and .58 for top 10 scores on the unseen test data.

 For reference, the publication An Alternative Cross Entropy Loss for Learning-to-Rank has NCDG around .48 and this was bleeding edge performance when it was printed.
-It appears Microsoft has improved model training since then.
+Microsoft has improved model training since then.

 ## Cross Validation Considerations

-There are two main challenges: - 1: Different data between calling predict and performance calculations. - 2: Keeping all documents in a query ID together for in sample and out of sample assessment.
+There are two main challenges:

+- 1: Different data between calling predict and performance calculations.
+- 2: Keeping all documents in a query ID together for in sample and out of sample assessment.

 For point one, the data passed into LGBMRanker has one row per document.
 The performance metric requires one row per query and document scores